 Your grade level will be determined at the beginning of each school year.
 Credits toward graduation will be compiled no later than the beginning of each school year.
 Notification of student deficiency will occur at the end of each school year.

-Freshman 0 - 3.5 credits

-Sophomore 4 - 9.5 credits
+Freshman 0 - 3.5 creditsJunior 10 - 15.5 creditsSophomore 4 - 9.5 creditsSenior 16 + credits

-Senior 10 - 15.5 credits

-Senior 16 + credits

 1.7 Academic Letters and Academic Certificates